foundata/guidelines/oci-container-image-guide.md

 **A vulnerability exception MUST:**

-- Be stored in `containerwright.toml` on the protected, reviewed source revision and receive the required security-owner review before merge.
+- Be stored in `conclear.toml` on the protected, reviewed source revision and receive the required security-owner review before merge.
 - Identify the image, component and advisory; explain the lack of remediation; assess reachability and exposure; list compensating controls; and name the accountable owner, expiry and review trigger.
-- Be rejected by ContainerWright when it is malformed, expired or does not match the finding; ContainerWright records every applied exception in evidence.
+- Be rejected by ConClear when it is malformed, expired or does not match the finding; ConClear records every applied exception in evidence.

 Example local vulnerability gate: